cimug-org/cim-compare/README.md

 >ERROR:  Terminating XMI export processing for EA project file [CIMMarket04v16a.eap] due to an unexpected exception.
 > ```
 >
-> Finally, keep in mind that when using the default installation you could have a bit-wise compliant version of Java and have no issues creating reports which than later no longer appears functions.
-Such a scenario can occur when between uses of cim-compare, software is installed on your system that, as part of its installer, install a newer 64-bit version of Java making.
-This then could make that Java installation your new default Java.
+> Finally, keep in mind that when using the default installation you could have a bit-wise compliant version of Java and have no issues creating reports only later to discover that **cim-compare** no longer work.
+Such a scenario can occur when between uses of cim-compare, software is installed on your system that, as part of its installation process, installs a newer 64-bit version of Java.
+This would then make this latest installation of Java your default.
 This typically happens "under the radar" and should be one of the first things checked when troubleshooting potential issues.
 >

 ## Command Line Usage